A standing committee of the SRCA

 Here is a great ways to share with your neighbors:

-Buy Nothing Scripps Ranch: Join this Facebook group, a “hyper-local gift economy” currently numbering almost 500 members, to give away your excess goodies to nearby neighbors.
-Their goals are to build sustainability by reusing our stuff, and to build community by connecting and sharing with our neighbors.
-This group is only open to Scripps Ranch residents.
+Buy Nothing Scripps Ranch: Join this Facebook group, a “hyper-local gift economy”, to give away your excess goodies to nearby neighbors.
+Their goals are to build sustainability by reusing our stuff, and to build community by connecting and sharing.
+Open to Scripps Ranch residents.
 You’ll also get to enjoy special sharings such as “Wishful Wednesdays”, where members ask for what they want to own or borrow, even if it’s not a practical need.
-Go to www.buynothingproject.org to learn more about this worldwide set of gifting circles, then join the local Facebook group and start sharing!
+Go to www.buynothingproject.org to learn more about this worldwide set of gifting circles.

 Current updates about our water issues- click on the links below.